Anastasia1302/TrainingModel/Assignmnet.md

 Model Training .
 ML Course Project
 Author: Anastasia

 The goal of this assignment is prediction of the manner in which people do their exercise.
-We have training data set to train the model and testing data set to predict 20 different manners of doing the excersize.
+We have training data set to train the model and testing data set to predict 20 different manners of doing the exercise.
 "Classe" variable in the training data set is the variable that we want to predict.
-It shows how people do thier excersizes.
-Any other varibal in the training data set can be used as a predictor.
+It shows how people do their exercises.
+Any other variable in the training data set can be used as a predictor.

 In the following report I describe how the prediction model is built, I discuss its accuracy and I show the results of my predictions of 20 different test cases form testing data set.